cilium/design-cfps/cilium/CFP-30984-dns-proxy-ha.md

 ![Standalone DNS proxy Overview](./images/standalone-dns-proxy-overview.png)

 There are two parts to enforcing toFQDN network policy.
 L4 policy enforcement against IP adresses resolved from a FQDN and policy enforcement on DNS requests (L7 DNS policy).
 In order to enforce L4 policy, per endpoint policy bpf maps need to be updated.
 We'd like to avoid multiple processes writing entries to policy maps, so the standalone DNS proxy (SDP) needs a mechansim to notify agent of newly resolved FQDN <> IP address mappings.
 This CFP proposes exposing a new gRPC streaming API from cilium agent to do this.
 Since the connection is bi-directional, cilium agent can re-use the same connection to notify the SDP of L7 DNS policy changes.
-Additionally SDP also needs to translate IP address to endpoint ID and identity ID in order to enforce policy.
-In this CFP, we discuss multiple options SDP could use to obtain these mappings.
+Additionally SDP also needs to translate IP address to endpoint ID and identity in order to enforce policy by reusing the logic from agent's DNS proxy.
+Our proposal involves retrieving the endpoint and identity data directly from the `cilium_lxc` and `cilium_ipcache` BPF maps, respectively.

 ### RPC Methods

 Method : UpdateMappings

+_rpc UpdatesMappings(steam FQDNMapping) returns (Result){}_
 Request :
 ```
 message FQDNMapping {
     string FQDN = 1;
     repeated bytes IPS = 2;
     int32 TTL = 3;
     bytes client_ip = 4;
+    int32 response_code = 5;
 }
 ```
 Response :
 ```
 message Result {
     bool success = 1;